unm-historiography/metahistory/essays/thematic/donnie.md

 # Historical Narratives
-## _Exploring the art of creating story spaces without losing sight of the facts_
+## _the art of creating story spaces without losing sight of the facts_
 Donnie Daugherty

 ---